PdxCodeGuild/class_lemur/1 Python/labs/currency_converter.md

 # Currency Converter

 You've just returned from an around-the-world trip and realize that you still have currencies from many different countries in your wallet.
-Write a program the can read the contents of your wallet and convert those values into USD.
+Write a program that can read the contents of your wallet and convert those values into USD.
 Your wallet is represented as `wallet.txt` and might look like this:
 ```txt
 $3.40  ¥97